EURECA

 Description:

-This aid aims to promote the sustainable urban development of these municipalities with ac-tions related to energy efficiency in public buildings and infrastructures, the promotion of green investments, self-consumption and sustainable mobility.
+This assistance is geared towards fostering sustainable urban development in these municipalities, focusing on enhancing energy efficiency in public buildings and infrastructure, promoting green investments, encouraging self-consumption, and advancing sustainable mobility.

-Municipal policymakers highlight the importance of this investment program to promote sus-tainability and renewable energies in rural areas.
+Local policymakers underscore the significance of this investment program in promoting sustainability and renewable energies within rural areas.

 Read More